 Therefore, being justified by faith [believing], we have peace with God through our Lord Jesus Christ:

 We have peace with God!
 Peace is the absence of strife.
 Where there is peace there is no worry or fear.
 Peace is refreshing, it is comforting, it is healing.

 Be it known unto you therefore, men and brethren, that through this man is preached unto you the forgiveness of sins: And by him all that believe are justified from all things, from which ye could not be justified by the law of Moses.

 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
 Much more then, being now justified by his blood, we shall be saved from wrath through him.
 For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life.
 And not only so, but we also joy in God through our Lord Jesus Christ, by whom we have now received the atonement [reconciliation].

 Those who were saved on 9/11 do not sit home in doubt, worry, and fear.
 They honor the fallen firefighters by living their lives, lives that have been rescued from destruction.

 What God has accomplished for us is justification.
-God has reconciled us to Himself by removing the sins that separated us from God.
-It's past time we accept the altruistic work of Jesus Christ and walk in our reconciliation.
-It's time for us to walk forth in newness of life.
+God has reconciled us to Himself by removing the sins that separated us from Him.
+It is past time we accept the altruistic work of Jesus Christ and walk in our reconciliation.
+It is time for us to walk forth in newness of life.